-- Once you are done peeling the eggs, Mash up the yolks with a fork and add in one tbsp at a time of the sandwich spread until you get the taste you are looking for.
+- Once you are done peeling the eggs, Mash up the yolks with a fork and add in one tablespoon at a time of the sandwich spread until you get the taste you are looking for.
 Or if you have a favorite recipe for deviled eggs, make that now.

-- In four medium size bowls, with higher sides, add in a cup of water, 1 tbsp of the vinegar and enough drops of the food coloring to get the desired color you are looking for.
+- In four medium size bowls, with higher sides, add in a cup of water, 1 tablespoon of the vinegar and enough drops of the food coloring to get the desired color you are looking for.

 - Add the eggs in one at a time and let them set in the colored water until they reach the color you want.
 Then with using a slotted spoon, remove the egg from the water and let them dry on paper towels.
 Repeat the same process for all of the eggs.

 - Once the eggs are done, prepare the piping bag with the tip.
 Place the tip into the piping bag and trim off just enough of the bottom of the page to where the edge of the bag is in the middle of the tip.
 Place the prepared piping bag into a large glass and fold the sides over.
 Then place the egg yolk mixture into the piping bag.

 - Pipe the egg yolk mixture into each egg.
 Sprinkle with paprika if you choose.
 Enjoy!